Julia Tutwiler College of Education

 Through the guidance of local school officials, the cooperating teacher, and the college supervisor, teacher candidate interns progressively assume a share of the responsibility for the learning process in the classroom and are given the opportunity of developing their individual capabilities to the fullest extent possible.
 It gives them opportunities to apply theoretical knowledge in practical situations, to synthesize what has been learned in courses in professional education, and to reflect upon their experiences in a public school setting.

 The Partnership School for teacher candidate interns should consist of an orientation, a gradual induction into full teaching responsibility and opportunities to explore those experiences of professional teachers outside of their teaching responsibilities.
-Freedom to relate principles and theories consistent with the conceptual framework of the practical experience model of teacher education at the University of West Alabama is crucial to internship and field experiences.
+Freedom to relate principles and theories consistent with the conceptual framework, The Empowered Practitioner, is crucial to internship and field experiences.
 The process skills of collaboration, application, inquiry, and reflection are practiced under the guidance of the cooperating teacher and the college supervisor.
 Continuous evaluation of the growth and development of the intern by the college supervisor and the cooperating teacher in addition to the constant reflection upon experiences by the intern will lead to a successful induction in to the world of practice.
 A Partnership School site containing these elements should provide the most effective setting for initiation into the profession.

-Under no circumstances will the internship requirement be waived regardless of current of prior teaching experience.
+Under no circumstances will the internship requirement be waived regardless of current or prior teaching experience.

 Internship Requirements for Undergraduates